Flooristics, LLC

 What Surface Is More Resistant to Scuffing?

-October 2, 2016 by Flooristics staff Leave a Comment
+October 2, 2016 by Flooristics staff 3 Comments

-Home owners and business owners definitely desire a flooring material that will be resistant to scuffing.
+Homeowners and business owners definitely desire a flooring material that will be resistant to scuffing.
 Scuffed floors can make the place look worn and old, even if it is well-tended and cleaned regularly.
-Scuffed floors can also give the impression of a poor quality flooring, even if the material is higher end.
-So, knowing […]
+Scuffed floors can also give the impression of poor-quality flooring, even if the material is higher-end.
+So, knowing which surface—polyurethane, PVC, or […]

 Filed Under: Expert Witness, Floor Safety, Flooring Help, Resilient Tagged With: durable floors, flooring material, polyurethane floors, pvc floors, scuff resistant, scuffed floors, strongest floors, vinyl floors